aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

 This new subcommand allows to interact with VASP pseudo-potential files and offers two different ways of adding potentials:

  * adding only single potentials using ``verdi data potcar add single``
- * or adding a bunch of potentials at once using ``verdi data potcar add family``
+ * or adding a batch of potentials at once using ``verdi data potcar add family``

 .. note::

    Type ``verdi data potcar --help`` on the command line to get more information on the provided commands and the expected syntax.
+   The command is also documented :ref:`here<user-guide-commands-potcar>`.

-In the following only a single pseudo-potential for silicon, required to run the calculation example presented in the next section, is added to the database:
+In the following, only a single pseudo-potential for silicon, required to run the calculation example presented in the next section, is added to the database.
+As stated above a single pseudo-potential may be added to the database using the ``verdi data potcar add single`` command, thus:

 .. code:: console